Table of Contents

 Formation: Did Opals Really Fall from the Heavens?

 There are many myths, folklores, and legends surrounding the origin of opal.
 For example, in the Arabic legend, opals are formed by falling from the heavens in flashes of lightning.
 Meanwhile, in the Australian Aboriginal folklore, opals’ existence started one day when the creator of the universe came down to earth from a rainbow, and when the creator’s foot touched the ground, the ground became colorful opals.
-There are many Australian Aboriginal Dreamtime stories that talk about opal.
+Many Australian Aboriginal Dreamtime stories talk about opal.
 In fact, the Australian Opal Centre recognizes the Aboriginal people as the first finders of this gemstone.

 But nature has a different story to tell.

 Opal is formed when liquefied silica is carried into rock fissures.
 Stuck between sandstones and rocks, the silica gets trapped and solidified into a gel that then becomes opal.
 It is delicate.
 Opal contains 20% water that dries out through time; thereby, making it brittle and scratches easily.

 Confusion arises in terms of categorizing opals because their type varies according to color, patterns, value, location, formation, cuts, and clarity among many others.
 However, the only two genuine classes of opals are the precious and common opals, which are then divided into different subcategories.

 Further, you can differentiate between these two through their display of colors.
 The former contains sub-microscopic spheres that are stacked in layers.
 These spheres, as shown in the image below, diffract white light by breaking it into a spectrum of colors causing the display of colors.
 On the other hand, the latter is incapable of causing such a light show because its silica spheres are too small to produce one.

 Setting aside other categorizations and focusing only on colors, your opal gemstone may fall under any of these five most common types.